Cardigan Welsh Corgi: Temperament

 Cardigan Welsh Corgis compete in dog agility trials, obedience, showmanship, flyball, and tracking events.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Corgis exhibiting basic herding instincts can be trained to compete in herding trials.
+These same herding instincts can show when around running children, this behavior must be coached to avoid nipping.
+Cardigan Welsh Corgis see themselves as part of a pack, similar to wild dogs.
+They view humans as fellow pack members, so at home, corgis establish their place within the family and other pets, acknowledging humans as the leaders.